-Text Books: Literature: Lieder, Lovett and Root: British Poetry and Prose.
+Text Books: Literature: To be announced.
+Composition: Foerster and Steadman: Writing and Thinking.

 In this class all students will be required to show that they have read the following novels: Goldsmith: The Vicar of Wakefield.
 Conrad: Youth; Gaspar Ruiz (Dent).
 Haliburton: Sam Slick (ed.
 Baker).